-While researching origin of the current Mercedes-Benz tagline, I was reminded how close the car came to being called something else, at least in America.
-Were it not for a promising young man’s extended illness, Mercedes most likely would have been called by a name that had nothing to do with automobiles, a name known around the world by the time Gottlieb Daimler rolled out his high-speed internal combustion-powered automobile in 1886.
-(Carl Benz created his car the same year, but the businesses that survived the inventors didn’t come together as Daimler-Benz AG until 1926.)
+While researching origin of the current Mercedes-Benz tagline, I was reminded how close the car came to being called something else, at least here in America.
+Were it not for a promising young man’s tragic illness, Mercedes may have been called by a name that had nothing to do with automobiles, a name already well established worldwide by the time Gottlieb Daimler rolled out his high-speed internal combustion-powered automobile in 1886.
+(Carl Benz created his car during that same year, but the two businesses didn’t come together as Daimler-Benz AG until 1926.)

 In addition to automobiles, Daimler built engines for boats and industrial applications.
-That caught the eye of one William Steinway, of the famed piano family, who was convinced he could sell Daimler’s engines in the United States.
-So he acquired the rights to make and market them for use in such things as cream separators, sewing machines, pumps, ventilating fans, printing presses and other applications that required a single-cylinder stationary engine.
+That caught the eye of one William Steinway, scion of the famed piano family.
+Young Steinway was convinced he could sell Daimler’s engines in the United States and so acquired the rights to make and market them for use in such things as cream separators, sewing machines, pumps, ventilating fans, printing presses and other applications that required a single-cylinder stationary engine.
 On October 6, 1888, the Daimler Motor Company was organized in New York, where Steinway & Sons already had been in business for 35 years.

 “The cars which we intend to produce for the American market will be capable of carrying between two and four people and will be driven by engines with between 2½ and 3½ hp,” Steinway told a newspaper reporter in 1895.
 “Each car will have four different speed settings: 3½, 6, 9, and 14 miles per hour.”

 However, this forward-thinking man’s dream was not to be.
 He died at age 35 after a stubborn period of undiagnosed illness (probably tuberculosis).
 By that time he’d invested a frustrating amount of additional capital in the car company to offset its continuing losses, so it’s likely he would have pulled out anyway.